9 essential marketing metrics you need to track in 2020

 This can provide details into what customers (and potential customers) are looking at when they arrive at your site.
 Key metrics are:

-Understanding this can help you to optimise campaigns as and when you need to.
+Understanding this can help you to optimize campaigns as and when you need to.
 Such as with website copy, which you can alter to promote more conversions.

 6. Marketing spend per customer